Lawrence Grey (producer): Grey Matter Productions

 Grey launched his production banner Grey Matter Productions in 2013.

-Most recently, Grey Matter released its first feature film, Lights Out, which is based on the short film by David Sandberg.
-Sandberg also directed the feature adaptation, which was written by Eric Heisserer and produced alongside James Wan’s production banner Atomic Monster.
-The film was released by New Line Cinema on July 22, 2016 with a $21.6 million opening in its first weekend.
-As of September 7, 2016, Lights Out has grossed $66.3 million in North America and $70.9 million in other territories for a worldwide total of $137.2 million.
+Grey Matter released its first feature film, Lights Out, which is based on the short film by David Sandberg.
+Sandberg also directed the feature adaptation, which was written by Eric Heisserer and produced alongside James Wan's production banner Atomic Monster.

 Previously, Grey sold Section 6, a film about the untold origin story of MI6, to Universal.
 The project will be directed by Joe Cornish (Attack the Block).
-Grey also developed and sold Winter’s Knight, a Viking‑themed reimagining of the Santa Claus legend to Sony Pictures.
-The film will be directed by Joachim Ronning & Espen Sandberg, directors of the Academy Award®-nominated Kon-Tiki and the upcoming installment of the Pirates of the Caribbean franchise.
+Grey also developed and sold Winter's Knight, a Viking‑themed reimagining of the Santa Claus legend to Sony Pictures.

 In 2014, Grey Matter announced a partnership with the Bruce Lee estate to develop and produce the definitive biopic on the famous martial artist.

 In 2016, STX Entertainment and Grey Matter Productions announced an upcoming thriller starring Sylvester Stallone.
 The film, written by Dan Casey and to be directed by Jim Mickle, will go into production in late 2016.
 Grey Matter also announced that it will produce a feature film about the recent Panama Papers scandal.
 Steven Soderbergh is also producing with an eye to direct, alongside Scott Z. Burns.
 The film is to be based on an upcoming book Secrecy World that Pulitzer Prize-winning journalist Jake Bernstein is writing for Henry Holt and Company.
 Grey is teamed with Anonymous Content to develop, finance and produce.
 Grey, Michael Sugar, Burns and Soderbergh are producing.

-Personal life

-A native of Montreal, Quebec, Canada, Grey is a graduate of Georgetown University Law Center.
-Grey is active in the American Israel Public Affairs Committee (AIPAC).